soulgalore/image-resize-servlet/README.md

 If you want to run this in production, you need to think of a couple of things:
 <ol>
 <li>Change the original and thumbnail directories so they exists outside the webapp (you will probably want the images to live even if you redeploy :) )</li>
-<li>Make sure you set correct cache headers and add a layer in front of your servlet runner (Nginx/Apache etc) that can cache the generated image</li>
+<li>Make sure you set correct cache headers and add a layer in front of your servlet runner (Nginx/Apache etc) that can cache the generated image. </li>
+<li>Configure your logging backend for slf4j.
 </ol>

 # TODO
-* Add logging
 * Not tested on Windows ...